nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >Close and save this file.

 >Open the Web SAPI php.ini.
-If you have installed Apache2: `nano /etc/php5/apache2/php.ini`
+If you have installed Apache2: `sudo nano /etc/php5/apache2/php.ini`
-If you have installed Nginx:   `nano /etc/php5/fpm/php.ini`
+If you have installed Nginx:   `sudo nano /etc/php5/fpm/php.ini`
 >Change the settings using the same settings as the CLI SAPI.

 >Restart Apache2 or Nginx: